nudoru/s00-template/README.md

 ### Lifecycle hooks

 The triggers for removing and updating will not fire if you place them on the parent component returned from the `render()` method.
-To work around this, you may use the `willUpdate`, `didUpdate`, `willRemove` and `didDelete` hooks.
+To work around this, you may use the `componentDidMount`, `componentWillUpdate`, `compontentDidUpdate`, and `componentWillUnmout` hooks.